 Eprosartan belongs to a group of medicines called angiotensin-II receptor antagonists.

-Eprosartan works by blocking the action of a substance called angiotensin II.
-As a
+Eprosartan works by blocking the action of a substance called angiotensin-II, helping

-result it helps relax the blood vessels and helps lower your blood pressure.
+to relax the blood vessels and lower your blood pressure.

 Hydrochlorothiazide belongs to a group of medicines known as diuretics, or water (fluid)

 tablets.
 It works by making your kidneys pass more water and salt.
 This helps reduce

 high blood pressure and some forms of swelling.

 Ask your doctor if you have any questions about why this medicine has been prescribed

 Your doctor may have prescribed it for another use.